How Can I Save Money for Disability-Related Expenses Without Losing Public Benefits? (FAQs and Links)

 Authored By: Southeast Louisiana Legal Services (Hammond Office)

-Information Louisiana ABLE Accounts
+FAQs About ABLE Accounts

-Who can have an ABLE account?
+Who can have an ABLE account? +

 If you are not on SSI or Social Security Disability you must swear under oath that by age 26 you had a physical or mental impairment, resulting in marked and severe functional limitations, and can be expected to result in death or has lasted or can be expected to last at least 12 months in a row, or are blind.
-You must keep a signed doctor’s statement with diagnosis of the disability and be ready to show it to the ABLE program or to the IRS if it is asked for.
+You must keep a signed doctor’s statement with a diagnosis of the disability and be ready to show it to the ABLE program or to the IRS if it is asked for.

-Why have an ABLE account?
+Why have an ABLE account? +

 ABLE accounts let you save money and get other aid.
 You can still get help from SSI, SNAP, Medicaid or TANF/FITAP.